Yuri Cunza: Biography

 TNWAC, Watkins College of Art at Belmont University, and served on the boards of the HIV/AIDS research based Comprehensive Care Center and Street Works, the Metro General Hospital's "Friends in General Board".
 Yuri served one term as Chairman of the Board of Directors of the Nashville Area Hispanic Chamber of Commerce from 2004 to 2006.

 Cunza was elected last July 2010 Council Member at Large to the Nashville branch of the Screen Actors Guild.
 He is returning to serve on the Board of Directors of SAG-AFTRA Nashville in September of 2025.
 Yuri served on the board of Historic Nashville Inc, Sister Cities of Nashville, the Community-based AIDS service organization Nashville Cares and the American Red Cross.

 As a visual artist, Cunza's credits include exhibits at the Metropolitan Nashville Airport, Metropolitan Nashville Public Library, The Brownlee O. Currey, JR. Gallery at Watkins College of Art, the Madison Arts Center and most recently from August 19 to October 8 of 2011 at the Metro Arts Commission Gallery as part of a collective exhibit of Hispanic artist titled "New Life, New Work" / Nueva Vida, Nuevo Trabajo.

 In 2007 Yuri Cunza served as a guest curator for Cheekwood's Music City Picks.
 Later in 2007 Cunza was invited to serve on the board of the prestigious Tennessee Art League (TAL).

-An accomplished writer and public speaker Cunza has appeared before thousands of corporate, institutional, educational and government audiences including, the U.S Attorney's Office, U.S Hispanic Chamber of Commerce, the Metro Police Academy, FBI, Nashville Fire Department, Nashville Mayor's office and Nashville Metro Public Schools (NMPS), Meeting Planners International, Walmart/SAM's Club, McNeelly Piggot and Fox, Association of Public Accountants, Jefferson Street Missionary Baptist Church, The Urban League, IMF's MLK Annual Celebration, NAACP, University of Memphis, Boy Scouts Club, Tennessee State University (TSU), Middle Tennessee State University (MTSU), Vanderbilt University, Institute for Supply Management, and more.
+An accomplished writer and public speaker, Cunza has appeared before thousands of corporate, institutional, educational and government audiences including the U.S Attorney's Office, U.S Hispanic Chamber of Commerce, Metro Police Academy, FBI, Nashville Fire Department, Nashville Mayor's office, Nashville Metro Public Schools (NMPS), Meeting Planners International, Walmart/SAM's Club, McNeelly Piggot and Fox, Association of Public Accountants, Jefferson Street Missionary Baptist Church, The Urban League, IMF's MLK Annual Celebration, NAACP, University of Memphis, Boy Scouts Club, Tennessee State University (TSU), Middle Tennessee State University (MTSU), Vanderbilt University, Institute for Supply Management, and more.